 or a (Process) PFMEA — and will automatically format your worksheet correctly.

 AIAG Compliant Forms F or G

-Form G has 2 extra columns for ID and Process Requirements
+AIAG Form F, or Form G that has 2 extra columns for ID and Process Requirements

 Automatic formatting of repeat data

 Merging cells create a lot of problems in Excel:

 - Pivot tables don't work right

 - You have to unmerge cells in order to insert, delete, or move rows

 - Then you forget to re-merge them — or your formatting gets messed up

 - Frequent merging and unmerging can cause the entire workbook to become corrupted